earth-metabolome-initiative/mzmine-batch-mode-sandbox/README.md

 # mzbatch_generator
 Here we present a Rust crate to generate mzbatch file (XML format) used to lauch the batch mode without passing through the GUI.

-This crate provides an automatized way to produce .mzbatch files (XML format) to fully launch mzmine4 from the command line in batch mode.
+This crate provides an automatized way to produce .mzbatch files (XML format) to fully launch mzmine4 from the command line in batch mode.<br>
 It's important to notice that it *does not* implement all possibile parameters/modules for all batchsteps, but offers an easy way to implement further batchsteps/parameters/modules when needed.

 ## Create mzbatch file